By David Joel Miller

 Normally I do not answer or re-comment on comments on posts.
 If you like a post cool.
 I will thank the reader for the like and that is that.
 If you disagree, then you are entitled to your opinion.
 I reserve the right to be wrong and so should all of you.
 Further arguing with people about their comments is not likely to change their mind so I try to use as much of my time as productively as possible and move on to new things.

-This time feels differently.
+This time feels different.
 On the chance that there are others who drew the same conclusions from the post that one reader “Tom” drew, I thought it would be worth further discussion.
 I posted the headline to the original post with a link to the post on google+ and this comment from Tom was received over there.

 First Toms comment on the post and then my explanations of why I think Tom is off base here.